 Design & build: a familiar face

 Ever pick up a Galaxy S22 Ultra?
 Then you’ll have a pretty good idea what to expect from its replacement.
 Even with curved glass that bends into the central metal frame to minimise width, it’s still a big brute of a phone.
 After all, there are only so many ways to slim down while still making room for the integrated S-Pen stylus.

 As a result, the dimensions haven’t really changed at all.
 The S23 Ultra is still big enough to want to use with two hands, even when you’re not wielding the S-Pen, and at 234g there aren’t many non-foldable phones that tip the scales more.
-Samsung has mixed things up on the materials front, though, doubling the number of recycled components.
-The power and volume keys are apparently made using recycled water barrels, but feel every bit as premium as the rest of the phone.
+Apple’s switch to titanium means the new iPhone 15 Pro Max is a fair bit lighter at 221g.
+Samsung has also mixed things up on the materials front, though, doubling the number of recycled components.
+The power and volume keys are apparently made using recycled water barrels, yet feel every bit as premium as the rest of the phone.

 It’s also one of the first phones in line for Gorilla Glass Victus 2 glass, so should hold up well to wear and tear.
 According to Samsung, it’ll survive a 1m drop straight onto concrete; we didn’t test the theory, but the screen was certainly free of micro-scratches after a week of living in our pocket.

 The whole thing is still IP68 water and dust resistant, so can survive a trip to the beach or accidental dunking, and a fingerprint sensor still sits underneath the display for biometric security.
 It’s quick, accurate, and placed high enough that you don’t need elastic thumbs to reach it.